 What’s a smart scale?
 Like most other smart technology items, it connects to your phone via Bluetooth and auto-logs your weight through a fitness app.
 The smart scale I put on my wishlist has nearly 3,000 customer reviews with 85% of those being 5 or 4 star.
 Clearly, a lot of people are pleased with the FITINDEX Smart Wireless Digital Bathroom Weight Scale.

-- SYNC WITH FITNESS APP - Smart Body Scale with easy operation, download "FITINDEX" APP through Apple Store or Google Play, connect via Bluetooth 4.0, support most of the smart phones, help to track and manage your health index at any time, can also sync with APPLE Health, GOOGLE Fit, FITBIT APP and Samsung Health, keep you and your family healthy
+- SYNC WITH FITNESS APP - Smart Body Scale with easy operation, download "FITINDEX" APP through Apple Store or Google Play, connect via Bluetooth 4.0, support most of smart phones, help to track and manage your health index at any time, can also sync with APPLE Health, GOOGLE Fit, FITBIT APP, Samsung Health and offers App for Apple Watch, keep you and your family healthy.

 - 13 BODY COMPOSITION MEASURING FUNCTIONS - Use Bio-electrical Impedance Analysis (BIA) technology, Wireless digital scale not only shows body weight, but also syncs data to your APP including Body Fat, Water, Muscle Mass, BMI, BMR, Bone Mass, Protein, Skeletal Muscle and other data.
 It makes you know more data clearly about your body in time and track progress easily on your phone